juxeii/dztools/README.md

 ## dzplugin

 This a plugin for [Zorro](http://www.takemoneyfromtherichandgiveittothepoor.com/) which lets you trade with [Dukascopy](http://www.dukascopy.com).
-It implements the [Zorro-Broker-API](http://www.zorro-trader.com/manual/en/brokerplugin.htm) and provides a script for fast downloading/converting the Dukascopy history data.
+It implements the [Zorro-Broker-API](http://www.zorro-trader.com/manual/en/brokerplugin.htm).

 ## General installation

 1.)
 Download and install the latest **32-bit** [Java JRE](http://www.oracle.com/technetwork/java/javase/downloads).
-Make sure it is the 32-bit version(x86 suffix) since the tools are based on a 32-bit JVM.
+Make sure it is the 32-bit version(x86 suffix) since the plugin DLL is a 32-bit library.
 In case you already have a 32-bit JRE installation(check it with *java -version*) you might skip this step.

 2.)
 Add *${yourJREinstallPath}\jre\bin\* and *${yourJREinstallPath}\jre\bin\client* to the **front** of your *Path* environment variable([here](http://www.computerhope.com/issues/ch000549.htm) is a howto).